afshinamighi/Courses/basecamp/week06/inf-bc-w06-python.md

 ```
 ## Assignment:

+1. Create an application that manages contacts in an adressbook.
+The following requirements should be implemented:
+	- Add a contact with first name and last name (only alphabet), multiple (unique) e-mails (containing at least one '@'),
+multiple (unique) phone numbers (only digits).
+Also, an ID should be generated which should be 1 higher
+than the highest current ID.
+	- Remove a contact by ID.
+	- List all contacts with the option to sort by first_name or last_name (default first_name) with a sort_by parameter
+and in ascending (ASC) or decending (DESC) direction (default ASC) witb a direction parameter.
+	- Merge duplicate contacts (automatically).
+Contacts with the exact same full name (first and last name combined) should be merged.
+The e-mails and phone numbers of the duplicate contacts should be added to the the first duplicate contact
+(contact with the highest ID).
+The other duplicate contcts should be deleted from the addressbook.
+	- Contacts are read from the provided JSON file and should be updated with new or removed contacts.
 	- **Note**: A Python file and a dataset are provided.
 The Python file is an incomplete program with `todos comments` for the solution.
 The incomplete Python program can be accessed [here](./assignment_data/process_addbook.py) and the dataset is [here](./assignment_data/contacts.json)

 ## Extra Steps